Symphony No. 9 (Bruckner)

 The Symphony No. 9 in D minor, WAB 109, is the last symphony on which Anton Bruckner worked, leaving the last movement incomplete at the time of his death in 1896; Bruckner dedicated it "to the beloved God" (in German, dem lieben Gott).
 The symphony was premiered under Ferdinand Löwe in Vienna in 1903.

-(Disambiguation note: While logical to name this "Symphony in D minor, opus posthumous", that name usually refers to the "nullified" Symphony in D minor.)

 Dedication

 Bruckner is said to have dedicated his Ninth Symphony to "the beloved God".
 August Göllerich and Max Auer, in their biography of Bruckner, Ein Lebens- und Schaffensbild, claim he expressed to his doctor, Richard Heller, this dedication of his work saying:

+You see, I have already dedicated two earthly majesty symphonies to poor King Ludwig as the royal patron of the arts [VII.
+Symphony, note d.
+Ed.]
+To our illustrious, dear Emperor as the highest earthly majesty, whom I acknowledge [VIII.
+Symphony, note d.
+Ed.]
+And now I dedicate my last work to the majesty of all the majesties, the beloved God, and hope that he will give me so much time to complete the same.

 Genesis

 Immediately after completing the first version of his Eighth Symphony on 10 August 1887, Bruckner began work on his Ninth.
 First draft sketches, which are stored in the Jagiellońska Library, Kraków, are dated 12–18 August 1887.
 Additionally, the first score of the first movement is dated 21 September 1887.

 Work on the first movement was soon interrupted.
 The conductor Hermann Levi, to whom Bruckner had just sent the score of his Eighth, found the orchestration impossible and the working-out of the themes "dubious", suggesting that Bruckner rework it.
 Bruckner set to revising it in 1888.
 During the revision of his Eighth, he also revised his Third Symphony from March 1888 to March 1889.

 In the midst of revising his Eighth and Third, on 12 February 1889, Bruckner began to prepare his Second Symphony for publication.
 On 10 March 1890, he completed his Eighth before making further revisions of his First and Fourth Symphonies and his F minor Mass.

 Bruckner announced in a letter dated 18 February 1891 to the reviewer Theodor Helm, "Loud secrets today.
 H. Doctor! [...]
 3rd secret.
-The Ninth Symphony (D minor) has begun." concealing the fact that his first sketches of the Ninth had been written nearly four years earlier.
+The Ninth Symphony (D minor) has begun," concealing the fact that his first sketches of the Ninth had been written nearly four years earlier.
 Bruckner then composed two choral-symphonic works, a setting of the 150th Psalm (1892) and the male choral work Helgoland (1893).

 On 23 December 1893, the first movement of the Ninth was completed after six years.
 The Scherzo (second movement), sketched as early as 1889, was completed on 15 February 1894.
 Bruckner composed three successive versions of the Trio: